Jachimo/cheap-home-sensors/TempSensor/README-TempSensor.md

 as appropriate with your WiFi network(s), MQTT server (aka broker), and other values as desired.

 ## Deploying

-[Copy all `.py` files to an ESP8266][rshell] flashed with MicroPython and trigger a reset.
-The script prints basic status to the REPL output, typically visible on the USB UART.
+After modifying as appropriate, [copy all `.py` files to an ESP8266][rshell] flashed with MicroPython and trigger a reset.
+The `main.py` script prints basic status to the REPL output, typically visible on the USB UART.

 [rshell]: https://github.com/dhylands/rshell